 Another technological area where the function of a garment would be best protected under patent law is in new energy-generating fabrics.
 As a person wears and moves in a garment made from such a fabric, energy is generated and can be used to recharge devices like cell phones.
 The look of such a fabric can be protected using the other legal mechanisms described above, but the functional aspects cannot.

-The process of obtaining a utility patent can be time intensive and expensive, but they can provide important offensive and defensive protection in the marketplace.
+The process of obtaining a utility patent can be time-intensive and expensive, but it can provide important offensive and defensive protection in the marketplace.
 That is not to say that fashion designers should shy away from considering utility patents, but they should be the result of a fully informed cost-benefit decision.

 The takeaway for fashion designers is that there are numerous avenues to protect various aspects of a product.
 While the above discussion is not exhaustive, it should give designers a perspective of the many options of intellectual property protection for the fashion industry.
 As with any legal issue, each product will have unique protectable design features and functions – and will require different forms of protection.
 The form of protection a fashion designer may seek can depend on a variety of factors including the time to market, the available budget, and the type of protection needed.
 Moreover, the use of any intellectual property to legally protect products can be a costly endeavor with no guarantees of success.
 It is recommended that fashion designers seek advice from trusted fashion design counsel experienced in trade dress and design patent as to how to best protect products when bringing them to market.